JulianThijssen/Flux/README.md

 Engine
  - GLFW 3.2.1

+## Demo Scene
+A test scene is available at: https://github.com/JulianThijssen/Flux/releases/download/v0.1.0/TestScene.zip

+Place the contents of this .zip file in a folder called `res` in your `Build` folder.

 ## License
 The source code and auxiliary files fall under a GPL License, which you can read about in LICENSE.md.